ABOUT THE EXHIBITION

 The exhibition Voëlvry takes its name from the Afrikaans Anti-Apartheid music movement that Kendell Geers was part of in the late 1980’s.
 Geers played keyboards and tape loops for the underground band KOOS that was featured on the original Voëlvry album that launched a movement that Max du Preez described as a significant movement in every social, political, cultural and musical sense of the word (Vrye Weekblad).
 Voëlvry invites us to meditate on the question, what does freedom mean in 2021?

-What does freedom mean in the aftermath of the pandemic lock downs, Social Distancing, Black Lives Matter protests, climate change with unprecedented heat waves, wildfires, floods, social media panic and plagues of Fake News?
+What does freedom mean in the aftermath of the pandemic lock downs, social distancing, Black Lives Matter protests, climate change with unprecedented heat waves, wildfires, floods, social media panic and plagues of fake news?
 The answer lies in art because it can announce what we don’t want to hear and reveals what we are afraid to see.
 With his tongue firmly in our cheek Geers sharpens his black humour and challenges our definitions of art in the post-Truth era.
-Voëlvry is an important shift in the artist’s language from the charged Political Abstraction of aesthetic protest to the healing power of art.
+Voëlvry shifts the artist’s uniquely charged language of political abstraction and aesthetic protest towards healing by understanding our fragile connection to nature through art.

 Born into a white working-class South African family, Kendell Geers joined the militant anti-apartheid movement as a teenager and in the process discovered the power of art to transform politics.
 At 18 he was forced into exile as a refugee and fled to New York where he worked for Richard Prince in 1989.
 Following the release of Nelson Mandela and the end of Apartheid he returned to South Africa with the haunting belief that art can be a healing exorcism of politics.
 He developed a unique language in which ethics and aesthetics spin on either side of the coin of history.
 Using objects, materials, images, signs and symbols from his experience in the anti-apartheid movement he created charged installations, performances, photographs and sculptures that shifted the Minimalist canon into what he termed TerroRealism.
 Security fences, police batons, borders, bricks and danger tape are recast as minimalist sculptures that are as expressionist as they are conceptual.